Robert Nutting: Criticism

 Due to Nutting's perceived tendency to put profits ahead of a competitive product on the field, he is often ranked in both the local press and nationally as one of the worst owners in sports, earning the nickname "Bottom-Line Bob".
-Despite being the 10th richest owner in MLB, the Pirates have constantly been in the bottom third of payroll under his direct ownership and that of his predecessor and former business partner Kevin McClatchy when Nutting was a minority partner.
+Despite Nutting being the 10th richest owner in MLB, the Pirates have constantly been in the bottom third of payroll under his direct ownership and that of his predecessor and former business partner Kevin McClatchy when Nutting was a minority partner.
 Following McClatchy turning away Dallas Mavericks owner and Mt.
 Lebanon native Mark Cuban from buying the team around the time the Nutting family was becoming majority owners, Nutting has also turned down bids by Pittsburgh Penguins owners Mario Lemieux & Ron Burkle, as well as Pittsburgh Steelers minority owner Thomas Tull, insisting that the team isn't for sale.

 He has been the subject of harsh criticism due to trades the team made in the 2017–2018 offseason, moving pitcher Gerrit Cole to the Houston Astros, and centerfielder Andrew McCutchen to the San Francisco Giants in an apparent fire sale.
 Following the two trades, Pirates fans launched a petition drive on Change.org demanding Nutting sell the team to someone who spend what was necessary to be competitive.
 The McCutchen trade did net pitcher Kyle Crick and outfielder Bryan Reynolds.
-Crick made 116 appearances as a late-inning reliever for the Pirates in 2018 and 2019, and the Reynolds finished 7th in the N.L. batting race with a .314 mark as a rookie in 2019.
+Crick made 116 appearances as a late-inning reliever for the Pirates in 2018 and 2019, and Reynolds finished 7th in the N.L. batting race with a .314 mark as a rookie in 2019.
 The Pirates' trades, along with allegations of similar "salary dumps" by the Miami Marlins, led to the Major League Baseball Players Association (MLBPA) to accuse both teams of failing to use revenue sharing funds to improve the team's on-field performance, as required in the collective bargaining agreement.
 On February 23, 2018, MLBPA filed a formal grievance with MLB against the Pirates, Marlins, Oakland Athletics, and Tampa Bay Rays over the teams misuse of revenue sharing funds.
 MLB responded that the claims had "no merit."
 The grievance did not result in a hearing.
 Miami (63–98) was the only team named in the grievance to post a losing record in 2018.
 Oakland went 97–65 and captured an A.L.
 Wild Card spot, while Tampa Bay (90–72) and Pittsburgh (82–79) finished above .500.